 Other Career Highlights:

 Shortly after the 2011 World Championship, Blake ran the 200 meters in 19.26 seconds in a Brussels meet, which was the second fastest 200 in history to that point.
 Blake ran the 100 in 9.69 seconds in a post-Olympic 2012 meet, tying for third place on the all-time 100-meter list with Bolt and Tyson Gay.
 Blake earned two individual silver medals in the 2012 Olympics, placing second to Bolt in both the 100 and 200.
 Blake ran the third leg of Jamaica’s gold medal-winning 4 x 100 relay squad, which finished in a world record time of 36.84 seconds.
+He missed the 2013 World Championships with an injury, but earned two gold medals in the 2014 World Relays, helping Jamaica set a world record of 1:18.63 in the 4 x 200 meters.

 - Height: 5 feet, 11 inches